notaryproject/.github/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to the Notary Project community.
-The Notary Project accepts contributions via GitHub issues or pull requests.
-This document outlines the process to help get your contribution accepted.
-Please see the [Notary Project Overview](https://github.com/notaryproject/.github/blob/main/README.md) to learn about Notary Project.
+This document offers an overview of the process for users to contribute by either opening a pull request or reporting an issue.
+For more more information about the Notary Project, please refer to the [Notary Project Overview](https://github.com/notaryproject/.github/blob/main/README.md).

-## Reporting Security Issues
+## Reporting a Security Issue

-> **Warning** If you are reporting a security vulnerability, Please DO NOT file a public issue.
+> **Warning** If you are reporting a security vulnerability, Please DO NOT open a public issue.

 Please refer to [Security Guide](SECURITY.md) on how to report security vulnerabilities.

-## Reporting Other Issues
+## Reporting an Issue

-It is a great way to contribute to the Notary Project by reporting issues.
-Please open an issue on Github and follow the template to fill in required information.
+Reporting an issue is a great way to contribute.
+Please open an issue on Github with required information.

-Before opening any issue, please look up the existing issues to avoid submitting a duplication.
-If you found an issue that describes your problem:
+Prior to opening a new issue, we kindly request that you check the existing issues to prevent duplicate submissions.
+In the event that you come across an issue that aligns with your problem please do following:

-- Please read other user comments first to confirm if they have experienced the same issue.
-Keep in mind that a given error condition might be indicative of different problems.
-You may also find a workaround in the comments
+- Carefully review the issue description and comments to validate that your issue aligns with a similar problem.
+It's important to note that a specific error could potentially be associated with various issues.
+Additionally, you might discover a potential solution or workaround in the comments section
-- To receive updates on an issue, simply click the 'subscribe' button
+- To receive notifications regarding an issue, just click the 'subscribe' button
 - Please only comment if you have new, technical, and relevant information to add to the case.

 Issues will be marked with different labels for different purpose, see [Labels](#labels) for details.